Haris-Mohanty/Haris-Mohanty/README.md

 - 👋 Hi, I’m @Haris-Mohanty
-- 👀 I’m interested in Coding..
+- 👀 I’m interested in Coding and learning new tech..
 - 🌱 I’m currently learning MCA..
 - 💞️ I’m looking to collaborate on new projects..
 - 📫 My Twitter Handle : @haris_mohanty